I shifted my focus to building systems and daily practices instead of setting achievement-based goals.

-He compares the facts that Walker’s presented in chapter one with the scientific literature and does a comprehensive review of all the scientific and factual errors and an apparent invention of new facts by Walker.
+He compares the facts that Walker presented in chapter one with the scientific literature and does a comprehensive review of all scientific and factual errors and an apparent invention of new facts by Walker.

-The essay’s main point is to show that if you naturally sleep well and wake up with no alarm clock on less than eight hours, stick to that.
-People are different, and not everyone needs 8+ hours of sleep.
+The essay’s main point is to show that if you naturally sleep well and wake up with no alarm clock after less than eight hours of sleep, stick to that.
+People are different, and not everyone needs the full 8+ hours.
 Many people tried to sleep more after reading “Why We Sleep,” which led to more awake time, frustration, worry, sleep-related anxiety, and insomnia.

-Peter Attia, M.D. and Matt Walker, Ph.D., go in-depth on sleep, different stages and cycles, the dangers of chronic sleep deprivation, roles of REM vs. non-REM sleep, and much more.
-Basically, if you don’t want to read Walker’s book, listen to this podcast.
+Peter Attia, M.D. and Matt Walker, Ph.D., go in-depth on sleep, different stages and cycles, the dangers of chronic sleep deprivation, REM vs. non-REM sleep roles, and much more.
+So basically, if you don’t want to read Walker’s book, listen to this podcast.

 Think Your Way Out Of Insomnia by NPR – When you can’t sleep, your thoughts can be your worst enemy.
 In this episode, Stephen Amira, a psychologist at Brigham, and Christina McCrae, a clinical psychologist and CBT-I expert at the University of Missouri, explain five key strategies to help break the spiral, based on what many believe is the most effective treatment out there: cognitive behavioral therapy for insomnia, or CBT-I.

-Oura ring – this is the best and the most accurate consumer-level sleep tracker currently available on the market.
-Yes, it’s far from perfect, but if you don’t have access to a sleep lab, this is the best option.
-With a body temperature sensor, infrared LEDs, 3D accelerometer, and gyroscope, it tracks your actual sleep time, sleep cycles (REM, deep, light), HRV score, resting heart rate, respiratory rate, and other things, allowing you to see how are you actually doing at a glance.
+Oura Ring – as far as I know, this is the best and the most accurate consumer-level sleep tracker currently available on the market.
+Yes, it’s far from perfect, but this is the best option if you don’t have access to a sleep lab.
+With a body temperature sensor, infrared LEDs, 3D accelerometer, and gyroscope, it tracks your actual sleep time, sleep cycles (REM, deep, light), HRV score, resting heart rate, respiratory rate, and other things, allowing you to see how are you actually sleep at a glance.

-Manta Sleep Mask – the best sleep mask that I’ve tried (and I’ve tested lots of them).
+Manta Sleep Mask – the best sleep mask that I’ve tested so far (and I’ve tested quite a few of them).
 It’s highly adjustable, ridiculously comfortable, and offers 100% blackout.

 White noise machine – I tend to stay in quiet places, but the white noise machine can be a lifesaver if you have a noisy household.
-It creates a sound that remains consistent across all hearable frequencies, which consistency creates a masking effect, blocking out the sudden changes in noise that can cause you to wake up during the night – the snoring, dog barking, or a garbage truck rumbling down the street.
+It creates a sound that remains consistent across all hearable frequencies, which creates a masking effect that blocks out the sudden changes in noise that can cause you to wake up during the night – the snoring, dog barking, or garbage truck rumbling down the street.